-We love this song as an audition piece for the high legit soprano roles in musical theatre: Eliza Doolittle, Amalia Balash, Sarah Brown…hell, it could even work for Maria in West Side Story (with the right acting choices).
+We love this song as an audition piece for a casting director for the high legit soprano roles in musical theatre: Eliza Doolittle, Amalia Balash, Sarah Brown…hell, it could even work for Maria in West Side Story (with the right acting choices).
 It sounds sweet and ingenue-y, but don’t be fooled — there’s plenty of opportunity to show off your acting chops, too.
 We love the idea of a sly, calculating take on the piece.

 2. When you want a soaring love ballad: “The Man In The Street”